yibo-huang/tigon/README.md

 * An implementation of Tigon
 * Sundial[^3] optimized for a CXL pod: Sundial-CXL and Sundial+
 * DS2PL[^4] optimized for a CXL pod: DS2PL-CXL and DS2PL+
-* A benchmarking framework that supports full TPC-C with consistency check, YCSB, SmallBank, and TATP (WIP)
+* A benchmarking framework that supports full TPC-C, YCSB, and SmallBank
 * Scripts for emulating a CXL pod on a single physical machine
 * Scripts for building and running Tigon/baselines
-* Scripts for reproducing the results in the paper
+* Scripts for reproducing the results reported in the paper

-[^1]: Tigon: A Distributed Database for a CXL Pod, *To appear at OSDI '25*
-[^2]: Pasha: An Efficient, Scalable Database Architecture for CXL Pods, *CIDR '25*
-[^3]: Sundial: Harmonizing Concurrency Control and Caching in a Distributed OLTP Database Management System, *VLDB '18*
-[^4]: Lotus: scalable multi-partition transactions on single-threaded partitioned databases, *VLDB '22*

 ## Claims
 By running the experiments, you should be able to reproduce the numbers shown in: